Adnanemin/superstore-etl-analysis/docs/deliverables.md

 | File | Description |
 |------|--------------|
 | `README.md` | Final project summary for presentation or publication (to be completed last). |

----

-✅ All deliverables are organized for clarity and reproducibility.
-The project structure ensures that data, documentation, code, and reports are well-separated and easy to navigate.